After hours-long standoff, police enter apartment to find suspect missing

 BATON ROUGE - Officers said the scene of a standoff was cleared Thursday morning, but the suspect in an overnight home invasion was not found inside a barricaded apartment.

-Residents of Village de Providence, a gated community off Boulevard de Providence, were evacuated from their apartments around 5 a.m. when the standoff began.
+Residents of Village de Province, a gated community off Boulevard de Province, were evacuated from their apartments around 5 a.m. when the standoff began.

 The Baton Rouge Police Department later said a man allegedly involved in an overnight home invasion was barricaded inside of one of the apartments.
 The department received a tip on where the man was following the invasion, but he reportedly refused to leave the building.